 Autumn and Winter Pet Poisons

-Brrrr……Autumn has suddenly appeared, with summer a distant memory.
+Brrrr……Autumn has well and truly set in with winter on the way and summer but a distant memory.
 With the cooler climate comes several seasonal toxins which may harm our pets….

 ACORNS may be eaten by dogs, and can cause severe gastrointestinal disturbances, with vomiting and diarrhoea being the most commonly observed signs.
 Patients may also suffer abdominal tenderness, inappetence and lethargy, with melaena (dark red/black faeces with digested blood), haematemesis (blood in vomit) and fever, less commonly observed.
 Urticaria (hives / skin rash) and swelling of the lips and face have occasionally also been reported in dogs.
 Intestinal obstruction is also a concern in animals that have eaten acorns but is uncommon.

 CONKERS contain a poison called aesculin, which is found in all parts of the Horse Chestnut tree including the leaves.
 Generally, a large number of conkers need to be eaten to cause toxicity, with signs seen 1-6 hours after ingestion (sometimes up to 2 days).
 Signs of poisoning include vomiting (which may contain blood); salivation; diarrhoea; abdominal pain; reduced appetite and increased thirst.
 Signs of restlessness, ataxia (wobbliness) and muscle tremors may also be seen.
 As with acorns, conkers also pose an obstruction risk within the digestive tract.